ItalyPaleAle/WithBlueInk/_posts/2016-01-09-create-a-rhel-6-image-for-microsoft-azure.md

 ![Install RHEL 6.7: set hostname](/assets/rhel67-install-3.png)

 Select the first network interface ("System eth0"), then press "Edit...".
-On the next screen, ensure that "Connect automatically" and "Available to all users" are both enabled, then in the "IPv4 Settings" verify that DHCP is enabled.
+On the next screen, ensure that "Connect automatically" and "Available to all users" are both enabled, then in  "IPv4 Settings" verify that DHCP is enabled.

 ![Install RHEL 6.7: network configuration](/assets/rhel67-install-4.png)

 In the next section, select a timezone.
-You're free to choose any value you want, however I would suggest considering "Etc/UTC" for a server.
+You're welcome to choose any value you want, however I would suggest considering "Etc/UTC" for a server VM.
 Press "Next", then choose a password for the root user.

 Anaconda will then ask you to choose how to configure partitioning.
 The default layout for RHEL 6.7 is not really suitable for us, for two reasons: it creates a swap partition and uses LVM.
 As such, select the "Create custom layout" option, then press "Next".